 During the night of January 22-23, 1942 the Japanese landing at Rabaul, an eruption illuminated the night sky, helping to guide the Japanese landing force ashore.
 During the Japanese occupation of Rabaul 1942-1945, minor eruptions from Tavurvur sometimes interfered with flight operations at Lakunai Airfield and Rabaul or coated aircraft with ash.

-During the war, Dr. Fisher was consulted by the Royal Australian Air Force (RAAF) about the possibility of triggering an eruption by dropping aerial bombs into the volcano.
+During World War II, volcanologist Dr. Fisher was consulted by the Royal Australian Air Force (RAAF) about the possibility of triggering an eruption by dropping aerial bombs into the volcano.